Extremes of Emotion

 First of all, a huge thank you for all of your lovely comments on yesterday’s blog post: they meant so such to Terry and I, and I hope one day I’ll be able to show them all to little Amber/Terry junior (who will probably just roll his/her eyes and be all, “GOD, mum, I can’t believe you posted a photo of a pee stick on the internet, you’re SO EMBARRASSING!” but then, that’s kids for ya, isn’t it?)

 I wish I had similarly happy news to share you with you all today, but just a few hours after I published that post, we got some news which has changed everything for us.
-I’ve been sitting her for half an hour now trying to work out how to say this, but for once my words have failed me, so I’m just going to get straight to the point:
+I’ve been sitting her for half an hour now trying to work out how to say this, but for once my words have failed me, so I’m just going to blurt it out:

 Terry’s mum has cancer.

 We’ve actually known this for a couple of weeks now, but had been hoping she’d be able to have surgery which would remove it.
 Yesterday we were told that’s not the case: that the cancer has spread, and that surgery is out of the question.
 She’s currently considering chemo to try to slow down its progress, and she is one of the strongest people I know, so I’m hoping that will help if she does decide to go through with it, but… well, I’m sure you can imagine how we’re feeling right now, and how utterly devastated we are.
 Life can be very, very cruel.